 During the last major recession, big and reputable firms like the MBB proved that they could endure the hit.
-For these firms, their winning strategy depended heavily on talent acquisition, one of their proudest achievements.
-Thus, maintaining the talent pipeline is crucially important especially during the downturn and for the recovery period afterwards.
+For these firms, their winning strategy depended heavily on their talents, one of their proud achievements.
+Thus, maintaining the talent pipeline is important especially during the downturn and for the recovery period afterwards.

 In conclusion, we believe big consulting firms would rebound after the crisis and it is imperative for them to prioritize their current talent-focused strategy over short-term sacrifices for liquidity.